-I am convinced the burden of the writer is a very real phenomenon.
-No doubt, there are far weightier burdens in life than that of the author’s.
+I am convinced the burden of the writer—or what it’s like to be me—is a very real phenomenon.
+No doubt, there are far weightier burdens in life than that of an author’s.
 Nevertheless, every hobby, passion, and profession comes with its benefits as well as its drawbacks.
 Writers are no exception to that rule.

 The Writer’s Plight

 It was too close to midnight for comfort.
 I was sitting in bed, hunched over a pad of paper, pen in hand, writing frantically.
 My task completed, I discarded the pen and pad on the floor and reached for my bedside lamp.

 I snuggled further into my mound of blankets and I closed my eyes, ready for slumber to overtake me.
 A contented sigh escaped my upturned lips.
 Sleep at last.

 Suddenly, my eyelids popped open and drowsiness eluded me once more.
 I tried to make the words go away.

 However, from past experience, I knew it was no use, they would play jungle gym in my cranium until I would give them life.

 This time, a dejected sigh passed my lips.

 I turned over and reached for my bedside lamp once more.